-Having an Autistic Spectrum Condition (ASC) means that someone has a different way of understanding other people and the world around them.
+Having an Autistic Spectrum Condition (ASC), also referred to as Autism, means that someone has a different way of understanding other people and the world around them.
 ASC is a lifelong developmental disorder, not an illness or a disease, so there is no ‘cure’ but there are many ways that difficulties can be managed.

 Difficulties with communication

 - Taking what people say literally (thinking people always mean exactly what they say)

 - Finding it hard to understand facial expressions, tone of voice and gestures

 - Only feeling comfortable when talking about topics they are interested in

 Difficulties with interaction and socialising with other people

 - Feeling awkward and not knowing what to say or do in social situations

 - Difficulties making and keeping friends and romantic relationships